Keys are not an uncommon bearing in heraldry. In the logo of the Swiss bank UBS for example, there are three keys.

 The answer to this is in Matt.
 16:18-19, which is not so easy to understand and even less easy for different Christian denominations to agree the precise meaning.
-For sure, Christians do agree that our sin locks us out of heaven.
-Christ's passion unlocks these gates and allows us to enter.
+For sure, Christians do agree that our sin locks us out of heaven and Christ's passion unlocks these gates and allows us to enter.

-Included in the papacy's coat of arms are two symbolic keys forming a St. Andrew's Cross.
+Included in the papal coat of arms are two symbolic keys forming a St. Andrew's Cross.
 One key is silver and the other gold.
 These keys appear on the coat of arms of the Roman Catholic Holy See, the coat of arms of the Vatican City, and the coat of arms of every pope since the 12th century.

 The keys represent two separate functions: One, the power to bind and to loose on earth (represented by the silver key); and two, the power to bind and to loose in heaven (the gold key).
 These are a reference to St. Matthew's Gospel: